wwt/SwiftCurrent/STYLEGUIDE.md

   <details>

   #### Why?
   Remember, implicitly unwrapped optionals are a thing if you can safely assume a value.
-A core component to swift is its safety, don't ruin that safety just for conveniences sake.
+A core component to Swift is its safety, don't ruin that safety just for conveniences sake.

   ```swift
   // WRONG